jasonbot/weblog/content/weblog/new-features-better-code.md

 Not a new concept, but worth pointing out that both Black and Mypy analysis is done at Easypost during the lint step in our Continuous Integration process, so no code that fails automated style/type checks can get merged into the main branch.

 # Type Hinting
 The road to formal typing in Python started out with the [Abstract Base Class effort](https://peps.python.org/pep-3119/) many years ago and has progressed since then.
-They started out as a way of formally defining collections of duck-typed methods as belonging to a specific 'protocol', like a map or an array or an iterator, and went from there.
-They are very similar to Go's Interfaces.
+ABCs started out as a way of formally defining collections of duck-typed methods as belonging to a specific 'protocol', like a map or an array or an iterator, and went from there.
+In this regard ABCs are very similar to Go's Interfaces.

 [Type hinting](https://peps.python.org/pep-0484/) lets you incrementally update your code to enforce "good" data goes into it and avoids boneheaded errors that other languages don't let through by default.
 The good thing about incremental is it's incremental, meaning you don't have to go all-in at once but instead gradually get it right.